Sitting is Hazardous to Your Health

 Brenda Buescher, MPH

 Brenda Buescher, MPH, is a Health Promotion Specialist in Community Health and Wellness.
-She coordinates community initiatives to promote healthy eating and physical activity.
+Brenda coordinates community initiatives to promote healthy eating and physical activity.
+She holds a master’s degree in health behavior from the University of North Carolina at Chapel Hill.